 Content Leak: Days before the film's world premiere, a five-minute clip containing several scenes from the film (mostly from the second and third acts) was leaked all over social media.
 The Russo brothers issued a letter telling fans again not to spoil the film to others and used the hashtag #DontSpoilTheEndgame.

 Deleted Role: Katherine Langford was announced to have been cast in an undisclosed role that was later confirmed to be an adult version of Morgan Stark.
-She filmed her scene during reshoots but it does not appear in the film.
+She filmed her scene during reshoots but it does not appear in the film, although it was included in the extras of the Disney+ release.
 The scene would have been them meeting and saying goodbye in the Soul World.
 The Russos stated it felt too repetitive with the end of the last movie, and it likely didn't help that they needed to contrive a way to let the audience know this was an adult Morgan so they wouldn't be confused at Tony seeming to have a big emotional moment with some random woman.

 Tony's death scene was expanded to show the reactions of the other heroes, kneeling and mourning.
 The scene also confirms that Gamora survived the Battle of Earth and walked away from the group.